 Mulch Your Flower Beds

 Or, you can skip the bins and go straight to the beds.
 Unlike animal manures and woody debris, leaf litter doesn’t have to be composted before it can contribute to soil health.
 Leaves make an excellent free mulch for flower and vegetable beds.
 Just rake leaves onto your planting beds, leaving space around the stems of growing plants to avoid crown rot.
 You can pile the leaves up to four inches deep to make a cozy winter blanket for your plants’ roots.
-To keep dried out leaves from blowing around, you can run over them with a lawn mower before spreading them.
+To keep dried-out leaves from blowing around, you can run over them with a lawn mower before spreading them.
 Alternatively, keep your planting beds moist through the winter and the leaves will simply decay.

 Mulch Your Lawn

 Mulching, the easiest option, is also green and good for your yard.
 Ignore the leaves on your lawn.
 Continue mowing your lawn as usual until both leaf fall and grass growth have ended for the year.
-Your lawnmower will chop the leaves into pieces not much bigger than the leaf clippings that you already grasscycle.
+Your lawnmower will chop the leaves into pieces not much bigger than the lawn clippings that you already grasscycle.
 Leaf and lawn clippings will both break down quickly in the lawn, feeding the soil for next year.